 EXTRACT OF ANNUAL RETURN:

-In terms of the provisions of Section 92 (3) of the Companies Act, 2013 ("the Act") read with the Companies (Management and Administration) Rules, 2014, an extract of the Annual Return of your Company for the fi nancial year ended 31st March, 2017 is given in Annexure-VII to the full Annual Report.
+In terms of the provisions of Section 92 (3) of the Companies Act, 2013 ("the Act") read with the Companies (Management and Administration) Rules, 2014, an extract of the Annual Return of your Company for the financial year ended 31st March, 2018 is given in Annexure-VII to the Full Annual Report.

-As per Listing Regulations, a separate section of Business Responsibility Report forms part of the full and Abridged Annual Report.
+As per the Listing Regulations, a separate section of Business Responsibility Report forms part of the Full and Abridged Annual Report.

 INTERNAL FINANCIAL CONTROL